 About Flight Safety Foundation

 Flight Safety Foundation is an independent, nonprofit, international organization engaged in research, education, advocacy and communications to improve aviation safety.
-The Foundation’s mission is to be the leading voice of safety for the global aerospace community.
+The Foundation’s mission is to connect, influence and lead global aviation safety.

 Vice President, Communication